 Get to know Kayo with our guides

-It's also worth noting that the cancellation of the Footy Show on Thursday nights also takes a chunk out of the non-game NRL content available on Channel 9.
+It's also worth noting that the cancellation of the Footy Show on Thursday nights takes a chunk out of the non-game NRL content available on Channel 9.
 Fans are more-or-less restricted to the Sunday Footy Show now.
 Channel 9 is the only place to watch the State of Origin series and the NRL Grand Final live, and to hear the legendary commentary of Ray Warren, Peter Sterling and Paul Vautin.
 We do have a list of NRL Footy Show alternatives if you're trying to fill the hole it has left in your life.

-If you go overseas during the Rugby League season, you will not be able to watch games through Fox League or through Channel 9.
+If you go overseas during the Rugby League season, you will not be able to watch games through Fox League, Kayo Sports or Channel 9.
 They only have the rights to broadcast the NRL here on Australian turf.
-If you want to watch the NRL while travelling, the solution is the Watch NRL service.
+If you want to watch the NRL live stream while travelling, the solution is the Watch NRL service.